On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Relationship between Bkm and Bk

 \begin{lemma}[Heldt, Knauer, Ueckerdt~\cite{D}] In any $B_{2}$-EPG representation of the graph $H_{1}$ depicted in \autoref{fig:graph_not_in_b2m} there exist two indices $i$ and $j$, $1\leqslant i,j\leqslant 49$, with the following properties: \begin{enumerate}[label=(\alph*)] \item the paths $P_{b_{i,j}}$ and $P_{b_{i+1,j}}$ consist of three segments each, \item there is a segment $S_{j}$ of the path $P_{a_{j}}$ which completely contains one end segment of $P_{b_{i,j}}$ and one end segment of $P_{b_{i+1,j}}$, \item there is a segment $S_{j+1}$ of the path $P_{a_{j+1}}$ which completely contains the other end segments of $P_{b_{i,j}}$ and $P_{b_{i+1,j}}$, \item $S_{j}$ and $S_{j+1}$ are either both vertical segments or both horizontal segments. \end{enumerate} \end{lemma}

 With this auxiliary result we are able to prove the following lemma.

-\begin{lemma} The graph $H_{1}$ is not in $B_{2}^{m}$. \end{lemma} \begin{proof} Assume that $H_{1}$ is in $B_{2}^{m}$.
+\begin{lemma} The graph $H_{1}$ is not in $B_{2}^{m}$. \end{lemma} \begin{proof} Suppose, in order to derive a contradiction, that $H_{1}$ is in $B_{2}^{m}$.
 Every $B_{2}^{m}$-EPG representation is a $B_{2}$-EPG representation as well, therefore \autoref{conditionfork250} holds also for any $B_{2}^{m}$-EPG representation of $H_1$.
 Assume without loss of generality that the center segment (i.e.\ the second segment) of $P_{b_{i,j}}$ is a horizontal segment, that it is above the center segment of $P_{b_{i+1,j}}$ and that the segment $S_{j}$ of $P_{a_{j}}$ is on the left side of the segment $S_{j+1}$ of $P_{a_{j+1}}$.
 Then the positioning of the segments of the paths has to look like in \autoref{fig:position_of_theoretical_paths_of_h_a}.